Panorama Therapy | Miranda Nadeau Ph.D., Psychologist

 • If you notice tension: Is it solid, dense, tight, protective?

-• Size and shape: Is what you feel small or large, and how large?
+• Size and shape: Is what you feel small or large?

 • Weight: Is it light or heavy?

-• Motion: Is it coursing through your body, spreading, sinking, still?
+• Motion: Is it coursing through you, spreading, sinking, still?

-Reflect on these qualities to deepen your understanding of the emotion’s impact on you, and acknowledge this without self-criticism or big conclusions: “I notice that I’m feeling sad in this particular way.”
+Sit with these qualities to deepen your understanding of the emotion’s impact, and acknowledge it without self-criticism or big conclusions: “I notice that I’m feeling sad in this particular way.”

-Once you’ve invited your emotions to the table, explore their underlying needs with softness and kindness.
-Painful or uncomfortable emotions signal that something is unresolved or unaddressed that requires your attention.
-Stay with your body’s felt sense rather than your intellect as you ask yourself:
+Once you’ve invited your emotions to the table, explore what they’re pointing to.
+Painful or uncomfortable emotions signal that something unresolved needs your attention.
+Stay with your body’s felt sense rather than your intellect as you ask:

 • Stay with your body’s felt sense as you ask yourself, What do I need right now?
 What do I need right now?